You are currently viewing Easy Financial Planning For Beginners

 Set Personal Goals

 Having clear financial goals in mind gives financial planning more meaning.
 These goals could be short-term, such as saving Rs.
-50,000 for a vacation next year, or they could be long term, like funding your child’s education.
+50,000 for a vacation next year, or they could be long-term, like funding your child’s education.

 SMART Goals: Make your goals SMART – Specific, Measurable, Achievable, Relevant, and Time-bound.
 For example, don’t say, “I’m going to save money,” say “I’m going to save Rs.
-10,00,000 for a down payment on a house in four years time.”
+10,00,000 for a down payment on a house in four years.”
 This specifies clearly that the goal is to save money for a house, how much money needs to be saved, and by when you need that money.

 One has multiple financial goals in life.
 It’s important to save for retirement, but for a person in their twenties, it’s more important to, say, save for their child’s education or to save for a house.
 So it is important to prioritise your goals based on their importance and feasibility.
 Your plan should outline how you will achieve each goal, including how much you need to save and by when.